deinte/hacs-genie/README.md

 ## Support
 Please open an issue on the repository if you encounter bugs or have feature requests.
 Include debug logs when possible to speed up triage.

+### ⚠️ AI-generated code
+This integration was generated entirely by AI and has not been audited by a human.
+Use at your own risk.